tabithahsia/flixster-starter/README.md

     - [x] Most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
 - [ ] **Design Features**
   - [ ] Website implements all of the following accessibility features:
-    - [ ] Semantic HTML
+    - [x] Semantic HTML
     - [ ] [Color contrast](https://webaim.org/resources/contrastchecker/)
-    - [ ] Alt text for images
+    - [x] Alt text for images
-  - [ ] Website implements responsive web design.
+  - [x] Website implements responsive web design.
-    - [ ] Uses CSS Flexbox or CSS Grid
+    - [x] Uses CSS Flexbox or CSS Grid
-    - [ ] Movie tiles and images shrink/grow in response to window size
+    - [x] Movie tiles and images shrink/grow in response to window size
-  - [ ] Users can click on a movie tile to view more details about a movie in a pop-up modal.
+  - [x] Users can click on a movie tile to view more details about a movie in a pop-up modal.
-    - [ ] The pop-up window is centered in the screen and does not occupy the entire screen.
+    - [x] The pop-up window is centered in the screen and does not occupy the entire screen.
-    - [ ] The pop-up window has a shadow to show that it is a pop-up and appears floating on the screen.
+    - [x] The pop-up window has a shadow to show that it is a pop-up and appears floating on the screen.
-    - [ ] The backdrop of the pop-up appears darker or in a different shade than before. including:
+    - [x] The backdrop of the pop-up appears darker or in a different shade than before.
-    - [ ] The pop-up displays additional details about the moving including:
+    - [x] The pop-up displays additional details about the moving including:
-      - [ ] Runtime in minutes
+      - [x] Runtime in minutes
-      - [ ] Backdrop poster
+      - [x] Backdrop poster
-      - [ ] Release date
+      - [x] Release date
-      - [ ] Genres
+      - [x] Genres
-      - [ ] An overview
+      - [x] An overview
-  - [ ] Users can use a drop-down menu to sort movies.
+  - [x] Users can use a drop-down menu to sort movies.
-    - [ ] Drop-down allows movies to be sorted by:
+    - [x] Drop-down allows movies to be sorted by:
-      - [ ] Title (alphabetic, A-Z)
+      - [x] Title (alphabetic, A-Z)
-      - [ ] Release date (chronologically, most recent to oldest)
+      - [x] Release date (chronologically, most recent to oldest)
-      - [ ] Rating (descending, highest to lowest)
+      - [x] Rating (descending, highest to lowest)
-    - [ ] When a sort option is clicked, movies display in a grid according to selected criterion.
+    - [x] When a sort option is clicked, movies display in a grid according to selected criterion.
   - [ ] Website displays:
-    - [ ] Header section
+    - [x] Header section
-    - [ ] Banner section
+    - [x] Banner section
-    - [ ] Search bar
+    - [x] Search bar
-    - [ ] Movie grid
+    - [x] Movie grid
-    - [ ] About section
+    - [x] About section
-    - [ ] Contact section
+    - [x] Contact section
-    - [ ] Footer section
+    - [x] Footer section
     - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast.
 The Contrast Ratio should be above 4.5:1 and should have a green box surrounding it.
-  - [ ] **Deployment**
+  - [x] **Deployment**
-  - [ ] Website is deployed via Render.
+  - [x] Website is deployed via Render.
   - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: For ease of grading, please use the deployed version of your website when creating your walkthrough.

 #### STRETCH FEATURES